adainstarks/PioneerVFD/README.md

 ## What It Does

 - Replaces Spotify's lower player area with a custom chrome Pioneer-style head-unit panel.
-- Uses real WebM OEL clips for the center animation display
+- Uses real WebM OEL clips for the center animation display.
-- Ships the OEL media assets in `Themes/PioneerVFD/assets`.
+- Streams OEL media from the published project assets and caches clips in the browser when available.
-- Adds metadata LCDs for artist, title, playtime, source state, tint, dim, mode, and playback readouts.
+- Adds metadata LCDs for artist, title, playtime, ATT state, tint, dim, mode, clip, and playback readouts.
+- Adds an `ATT` button for instant mute/restore behavior.
+- Uses `LST` for the queue/list control, matching the classic head-unit feel more closely than `QUE`.
 - Adds mirrored live spectrum bars around the Pioneer logo.
 - Uses Chromium desktop audio capture for the `PULSE` live visualizer.
+- Adds a two-page `PIONEER MENU` / `CUSTOMIZE MENU` layout so runtime controls fit better.
+- Includes 15 tint modes: cyan, teal, lime, amber, orange, red, pink, magenta, violet, blue, green, yellow, indigo, black-on-white, and white-on-black.
 - Includes `FULL` and `ECO` performance modes for different machines.

 ## OEL And Media